Winter Haven, Florida: Water skiing history

 Winter Haven is connected to 10 members of the Water Ski Hall of Fame, more than any other city in the world.
 These include Dick Pope Sr., Dick Pope Jr., and Ricky McCormick.
 George A. "Banana George" Blair, who still holds several water ski world records, was first introduced to the sport while visiting Winter Haven in the 1950s.
-Winter Haven has many lakes, including its famous chain of lakes, that are perfect for water skiing.
-Today, several successful ski schools, for both water skiing and barefoot skiing, make their home there.
-Every day, all year round, water skiers can be seen practicing their sport on the lakes around town.
+Winter Haven has many lakes, including its famous chain of lakes, that are used for water skiing.

 Spring training baseball

 Winter Haven was a Major League Baseball Spring Training site for many years, first at Denison Field and later at Chain of Lakes Park.
 Great baseball players who played spring training baseball in Winter Haven included Jimmie Foxx, Lou Gehrig, Willie Mays, Roberto Clemente, Johnny Bench, and Hank Aaron.

 In 1928, the Philadelphia Phillies were the first Major League Baseball team to call Winter Haven their spring-home.
 The Phillies played at Denison Field, which featured a large, covered wooden grandstand.
 The Phillies played spring training games there until 1938.
 In 1940, the New York Giants did one season there.
 After baseball left Denison, the field was donated to the city for the benefit of youth athletics.
 The stadium was rebuilt in 1947 with a larger grandstand and in use today for college and high school football, soccer, track and field, and other events.

 In 1966, the Boston Red Sox and spring training baseball returned to Winter Haven.
 The Red Sox played in the newly built Chain of Lakes Park, a state of the art facility at that time.
 For 26 years, the Red Sox called Winter Haven their spring-home.
 When the Red Sox left to Fort Myers, Florida in 1992, the city of Winter Haven sought a new Major League Baseball team.
 Later that year, Hurricane Andrew devastated Homestead, Florida, including the spring training facilities of the Cleveland Indians, and the Indians moved to Winter Haven.
 In 2008, after failed negotiations with the city to renovate Chain of Lakes Park, the Indians moved into a brand new stadium in Goodyear, Arizona after 16 springs at Chain of Lakes Park.

-Chain of Lakes Park today hosts Russ Matt collegiate baseball tournament.
-The stadium was slated for demolition, and re-development into a shopping center, called the Landings, but those plans are currently stalled.
+In December 2020, Winter Haven and Polk County agreed to demolish the stadium and replace it with baseball diamonds and general-purpose athletic fields.